sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/en/guides/tools/veliza/README.md

 <iframe src="../tool/Veliza/?corpus=austen&subtitle=The+Works+of+Jane+Austen" style="width: 90%; height: 500px"></iframe>
 <div style="width: 90%; text-align: center; margin-bottom: 1em;">Veliza with the Works of Jane Austen.
 You can also <a href="../?view=Veliza" target="_blank">use Veliza with your own corpus</a>.</div>

+## Editing the Script

+You can view and edit the script that Veliza uses by clicking on the collapsed panel along the right side of the tool.
+The editor is resizable if you want to make it bigger relative to the chat window, just slide the divider between the two.

+There's a [more detailed explanation of the syntax available](http://www.chayden.net/eliza/instructions.txt), but here are the most relevant parts:

+	pre: [source] [target] before analysis, substitute the single word in [source] with the word or words in [target]
+	post: [source] [target] after analysis, substitute the single word in [source] with the word or words in [target]
+	synon: [word] [word] … during decomposition, treat any of the words as being the same as the first (when the first is written as @word)
+	key: [word] [weight] define a keyword to be matched during decomposition with an optional weight to define precedence of the keyword
+		decomp: [pattern] a pattern for matching that can include captured asterisks and synonyms as well as other words, which are then used for reassembly:
+			reasmb: [pattern] a pattern for reassembly when you can reference matched wildcards and synonyms with parenthetical numbers

+For example here's a rule that says match a sentence with the word "dreamed" and if the phrase has "I dreamed" then reply "Really, " followed by what's captured after I dreamed, in other words the second (2) asterisk.

+	key: dreamed 4
+  		decomp: * i dreamed *
+    		reasmb: Really, (2) ?

 ## More information

 The original Eliza program was written by Joseph Weizenbaum and described in an article entitled ["ELIZA—a computer program for the study of natural language communication between man and machine"](http://dl.acm.org/citation.cfm?doid=365153.365168) (_Communications of the ACM_, 1966).
 It's important to emphasize that Weizenbaum intended to demonstrate the superficiality of automated communication even though many people were amazed by exchanges with Eliza and found it to be a promising early example of artificial intelligence (some five decades before Siri and its ilk).